-- When the listening mode is set to Direct, Pure Audio or THX, no effect will be produced. - Depending on the input source or listening mode, the Equalizer settings may not produce the desired effect. - This procedure can also be performed on the AV receiver/AV amplifier by using its [SETUP] button, arrow buttons, and [ENTER] button.
+- When the listening mode is set to Direct or Pure Audio, no effect will be produced. - Depending on the input source or listening mode, the Equalizer settings may not produce the desired effect. - This procedure can also be performed on the AV receiver/AV amplifier by using its [SETUP] button, arrow buttons, and [ENTER] button.